Monday March 14, 2022

 By Erin Hiatt

-There are some tips and tricks to bringing your clone to maturation, so let’s dig in on how to grow your baby clone into a robust, mature plant.
+There are some tips and tricks to raising a clone, so let’s dig in on how to plant your clone so it can grow into a robust, mature plant.

 Supplies Needed for Raising Clones